Datang Telecom Technology: Founding and listing

-In 1998 "China Academy of Telecommunications Technology" had transformed from a research institute to both research institute and holding company, by incorporating a subsidiary Datang Telecom Technology (DTT) on 21 September 1998 under the Companies Law of China.
-On 21 October 1998 DTT became a public company in the Shanghai Stock Exchange.
-The research institute also had a new trading name Datang Telecom Group.
+In 1998 the China Academy of Telecommunications Technology, a research institute under the former Ministry of Posts and Telecommunications, was transformed into both a research institute and a holding company by incorporating Datang Telecom Technology on 21 September 1998 under the Companies Law of China, together with thirteen other promoters, in Beijing's Haidian new technology development zone.
+On 21 October 1998 DTT was listed on the Shanghai Stock Exchange under the stock code 600198.
+The research institute subsequently adopted the trading name Datang Telecom Group.